-Taxi Companies are required to log taxi scrip usage using the taxi scrip website at www.taxiscrip.org.
-On the website, taxi companies will log the scrip number, the user ID number, and the date of service.
-Taxi companies are responsible for maintaining accurate logs and keeping and returning used taxi scrip.
+Taxi Companies are required to log senior scrip usage using the senior scrip website at www.seniorscrip.org.
+On the website, taxi companies will log the scrip number, the user ID number, the date of service, the pick-up and drop-off locations, the number of miles, and the driver's name.
+Taxi companies are responsible for maintaining accurate logs and keeping and returning used senior scrip.
 Taxi companies will be required to invoice monthly for trips taken and are solely responsible for seeking reimbursement.